aldebaran/qibuild/doc/source/contrib/python/coding_guide.rst

   Don't hesitate to use that, especially when something tricky is going on but you do not want to tell the user about it.

-* Note that *lots* of qibuild code uses code like
+* In the past, we were using ``logging.py`` and a custom log handler to output messages to the console.
+This was causing lots of problems, and we added a compatibility layer to avoid having to modify to much code.
+  But please do not use ``qibuild.log`` in new code:

 .. code-block:: python

+  # Don't do this:

   import qibuild.log

   logger = qibuild.log.get_logger(__name__)
   logger.info("Building :%s", project.name)

-This is a relic of an old time when we were using ``logging.py`` and a custom log handler to output messages to the console.

-There is a compatibility layer to make this kind of code use ``qibuild.ui``, but for new code you should really not use ``qibuild.log.get_logger``
+  # Do this instead:

+  import qibuild.ui
+  qibuild.ui.info("Building", project.name)

 Debugging
 ---------